JuliaActors/YAActL.jl/docs/src/index.md

 # YAActL

+*Yet Another Actor Library* (in Julia)

 `YAActL` is in early development.
-I could not find a suitable actor library for implementing reactive state machines in `DiscreteEvents` and `StateMachines`.
-So I am writing my own.
-Likewise it helps me to learn the actor concept.

-`YAActL` uses native Julia tasks and channels to implement actors.
+It uses native Julia tasks and channels to implement actors.

 ## Installation